Revenue from Nonprogram Foods--Updated Guidance

 ٠ Reimbursable Meals Food Costs

-Note: Nonprogram Food Costs are 10% of Total Food Costs
+Note: Nonprogram Food Costs are 10 percent of Total Food Costs

 For this example, the SFA must receive $100,000 or more in revenue from the sale of nonprogram foods.
 To the extent that these revenues fall short of the revenue target, SFAs must take action to either increase á la carte prices or invest additional funds to the food service account from sources outside the food service account.